ray5273/comentario/docs/content/getting-started/_index.en.md

 ---
 title: Getting started
-description: How to get started using Comentario.
+description: How to get started using Comentario
+tags:
+    - getting started
 ---

 Interested in using Comentario?
 Find all your answers here!